Mr. Meyler has been a trusted advisor and advocate for individuals and businesses alike.

 The first step in vacating your conviction is to determine if you qualify.
 Washington has a fair amount of rules to qualify, but SHB 1041 has recently allowed more offenses to be vacated and shortened the time you have to wait to become eligible.
 We’ve prepared this information to help you figure out whether you’re eligible and help you understand your options.

 General Requirements To Vacate a Conviction

 Recent changes to Washington law now make all misdemeanor convictions for possession of marijuana eligible to vacate immediately.
 To vacate other misdemeanor or felony convictions, Washington law requires you satisfy the following general requirements:

-You cannot set aside the prohibited offenses listed below
+- You cannot set aside the prohibited offenses listed below

-You must satisfy any required waiting periods for the offenses discussed below
+- You must satisfy any required waiting periods for the offenses discussed below

-You must obtain a Certificate of Discharge to vacate a felony conviction
+- You must obtain a Certificate of Discharge to vacate a felony conviction

-You cannot have any pending criminal charges or criminal proceedings and
+- You cannot have any pending criminal charges or criminal proceedings and

-You must have satisfied all of the conditions of the sentence for the conviction you want to vacate.
+- You must have satisfied all of the conditions of the sentence for the conviction you want to vacate.

-- 1. Which Crimines are Ineligible to Vacate?
+1. Which Crimes are Ineligible to Vacate?

 Washington law does not permit all offenses to be vacated.
 The following offenses are prohibited from being vacated: